Grateful-Forest/OpenGOAL-Monster-Tools/README.md

 Features:
 - Easily make any shape for monster navigation by drawing it in Blender.
 - Use any shape without worrying about triangulation.
-- Click and drag paths to create monster paths when idle.
+- Click and drag paths to set monster paths when idle.
 - Add 3D spheres to define obstacles in 3D space.
 - Paint regions to indicate where monsters should jump.
 - Automatically format complex use-cases in a single-click.